sammykins777/SamBlog/content/blog/04_08_2020/index.md

 I was gonna give you a whole bunch more stuff, but honestly, I've got this delivery service app buzzing in the background and since I need to hustle to keep these bills paid, I gotta go.

+P.S.
 My next goal is to add google analytics to this blog, so I can be depressed how I'm screaming into the internet void and no one is listening.

+P.S.S.
+If you want to spellcheck me or correct my grammar, you can head over to my [github](https://github.com/sammykins777/SamBlog) where I can figure out how to accept your pull request.
+Also, something I need to learn.